Plot expression values (e.g. normalized counts) for a gene of interest, grouped by experimental group(s) of interest

 A character vector of names in

-to use for grouping.
+colData(de_container)to use for grouping.
 Note: the vector components should be categorical variables.
-Defaults to NULL, which which would then select the first column of thecolData
+Defaults to NULL, which which would then select the first column of thecolDataslot.- assay

 Character, specifies with assay of the